yodrew/yodrew.github.io/_pages/back/bio.md

 Born 1971, Twin Falls, Idaho.

 My family and elders trained me to think and to make things.
+They bequeathed to me my lifelong interests in philosophy, health, and design.

-At 16, [joy overwhelmed me](/darkness-conjecture/rapture).
+At 16, [joy overwhelmed me](/conjecture/rapture).
 It inspired me to investigate its cause full-time for 21 years.
-I independently studied, philosophy, health, and design---interests my parents bequeathed me.
-I tested my findings while traveling America.
-I lived outside, with friends and relatives, and in small groups.
+I independently studied my aforementioned interests, testing my findings while traveling America.
+I lived outside, with friends and relatives, and in small groups I met.
 I played music, did odd jobs, and built alternative shelters.
-I believe truth is objective, so it is essentially free.
-Poverty kept me focused while searching.

 In 2008, I discovered darkness as the means nature provides us to heal from trauma, the cause of our suffering.
-Out of this came the [*darkness conjecture*](/darkness-conjecture/), the concept of the restful use of darkness in support of the self​-healing psyche.
+Out of this came the [*darkness conjecture*](/conjecture/), the concept of the restful use of darkness in support of the self​-healing psyche.
 I began focusing on:

 - designing and building darkrooms
 - doing and supporting retreats in America, Guatemala, Sweden, Norway, Spain, and Czech Republic